lorduskordus/svp4-arch/README.md

 ## Installation (distrobox)

 For the most painless way, just use the [install.sh](https://github.com/lorduskordus/svp4-arch/blob/main/install.sh) script.
-All it really does is choose the right image and automatically exports plex-desktop and SVPManager.
+All it really does is choose the right image and automatically exports Plex and SVPManager.

 Alternatively: